james-t-larson/neutral-times-api/taskell.md

 ## Doing

 - Implement Categories
-    * [ ] Make sure to create a v1 folder for this
+    * [x] Thie is the second version of the api
     * [ ] Add category param to Article V2
-    * [ ] Implment Sports, Finance, Technology, Civics, Relavent,
+    * [x] Implment Sports, Finance, Technology, Civics, Relavent,
-    * [ ] Make sure that categories and places match up, I don't care about the housing market in Montana, but I car about governance there for example
+    * [x] Make sure that categories and places match up, I don't care about the housing market in Montana, but I car about governance there for example
+    * [ ]
+    * [ ]

 ## Done